 Category

-Introduction: Ukrainian Cuisine
+Introduction: Ukrainian Snacks

 Ukrainian cuisine traditionally features meat-centric dishes, making it challenging for vegetarians to find options.
 However, with the growing popularity of plant-based diets, Ukrainian chefs are experimenting with vegetarian versions of traditional dishes while still preserving the authentic taste.